albincr/TBSwiftExtensions/README.md

 ### NSObject extensions

-Get the class name of a `NSObject`
+Get the class name of a `NSObject`:

 ```swift
 let vc = UIViewController()